 For environments where fruit flies are a never ending problem, consider installing an AUTOMATIC AEROSOL MACHINE.
 These machines are small, around the size of a cigar box, and can be placed on a shelf or hung on the wall.
 They take just 2 “AA” batteries to power them for 8-12 months and once installed, will do the treatments for you.
 Basically they’re configured to release a quick 1 second “blast” of space spray every 15 minutes.
 By constantly releasing this spray, flying pests like fruit flies won’t stand a chance of living where machines are installed.
 Each machine can manage up to 400 sq/ft efficiently and they can be installed anywhere in the home, garage, etc.

-For living areas like the kitchen or bathroom, go with CLEAR ZONE refills.
+You’ll need a can of CLEAR ZONE for the machine.
+Each can will lastrefills.
 This option is odorless and safe to use where food is prepared.

 FRUIT FLY TRAPS

 Lastly, fruit flies can be caught with traps.
 These devices will help reduce activity and should be deployed where you see activity.
 The NATURAL CATCH FRUIT FLY TRAPS is discreet and small making it ideal for use on countertops.
 The FRUIT FLY GLASS TRAPS. is decorative and can be hung in kitchens, dining rooms, etc. and blend where the Natural Catch might otherwise be noticed.

 Both traps will help keep down adult populations throughout the warm season and in some cases, stave off an infestation by catching reproducing females before they have a chance to lay eggs.
 But once a problem is established, traps alone won’t get rid of them for good.